Home/Blog/Well-Being/Women's Health/How to Bring on Your Period: A Guide for Delayed Cycles

 • Serious Health Risks: In rare cases, hormonal medications can increase the risk of blood clots, strokes, or heart attacks, especially in smokers or those over 35.

-• Underlying Conditions: If your periods are irregular, it’s important to consult a doctor to rule out any underlying conditions before trying to induce them naturally.
-The birth control pill may not be safe for patients with untreated high blood pressure who have a history of heart disease, migraines, history of breast or endometrial cancer.
+• Underlying Conditions: If your periods are irregular, it’s essential to consult a doctor to rule out any underlying conditions before trying to induce them naturally.
+The birth control pill may not be safe for patients with untreated high blood pressure who have a history of heart disease, migraines, or a history of breast or endometrial cancer.

 Discuss your medical conditions with a doctor to ensure the use of birth control pills.
 Always consult a doctor before taking any medication, especially if you are trying to conceive.